 - Before the Zombie craze ends, I needed to be in a mini-series with those ghouls and thus Marvel made the cleverly named "Night of the Living Deadpool".

 - And in another mini series, I'm fighting Carnage.
 As in the red Venom clone, though there's also a lot of literal carnage.

-- Oh Crap!, The Autumn 2014 event known as Axis is gonna have me turn into some zen hippie no thanks to the Red Numbskull monkeying with poor Chuck's brain and turning himself into Red Onslaught.
+- Oh Crap!, The Autumn 2014 event known as Axis had me turn into some zen hippie no thanks to the Red Numbskull monkeying with poor Chuck's brain and turning himself into Red Onslaught.
 Seriously?
 Have the writers at Marvel run out of good ideas?

-- And because nobody stays dead in comics, it's been announced that yours truly will be getting a relaunched series once Secret Wars ends.
-Not only that, but I will also be joining the cast of Uncanny Avengers!
+- And because nobody stays dead in comics, I got a relaunched series once Secret Wars ended.
+Not only that, but I also joined the cast of Uncanny Avengers!
 That's right, your boy is FUNDING The Avengers now!
 How you may ask?
 I took over Heroes for Hire and had a lot of people (And Madcap) run around in Me costumes, taking jobs for money and fame while I focus on free jobs.
 I'm sure my friend Luke Cage won't be too mad taking the name.note

-- Spider-Man/Deadpool: A new comic about my misadventures with everyone's favorite wall-crawler.
+- Spider-Man/Deadpool: A comic about my misadventures with everyone's favorite wall-crawler.

 My incredible awesomeness allows me to also transcend print media: